eclipse-qrisp/Qrisp/documentation/source/reference/Jasp/index.rst

     This module is still under heavy development and the interface can therefore change at any time!

-jasp
+Jasp
 ====

-jasp is a submodule of Qrisp that allows you to scale up your Qrisp code to to practically relevant problem sizes.
+Jasp is a submodule of Qrisp that allows you to scale up your Qrisp code to to practically relevant problem sizes.
 The fundamental problem that many Python based quantum frameworks face is that the Python interpreter is slow compared to what is possible with compiled languages.
 As an example:

 ::